 I trust my adventure.

-I used to be in that messy trail.
-I faced a dead end, but God called me to turn back and take a detour to the direction that no one would ever want to take.
+I used to be in that messy trail and God guided me to the direction that not everyone would ever dare to take.
 I trusted Him as He took me to the unfamiliar path.

 I trust the unfamiliar path.
-I trust to see beauty in all things that God created.
+I trust to see the beauty that I have yet to discover if I do not give up.

 I trust my faith.